Breeds, Horns, and No Horns

 What if I don’t know who the parents of my sheep are.
 Can I still register it?

 No. American Blackbelly and Barbados Blackbelly sheep can be registered only if both its sire and dam are registered.
-The BBSAI has written policies governing exceptions to this to ensure that sheep who can make a valuable contribution to the very narrow gene pool are not excluded and can be registered.
+The BBSAI does, however, have written policies governing exceptions to this to ensure that sheep who can make a valuable contribution to the very narrow gene pool are not excluded and can be registered.
+An overview of the exceptions policies and processes can be found in the BBSAI Standing Rules.

 Please refer to the breed standards on this Web site for both the American Blackbelly and the Barbados Blackbelly sheep breeds.